toolness/fancy-friday/README.md

 tell it that your game is ready to play.
 Use this only if you called `Tinygame.loading()` before page load, or else the parent metagame will assume the game is ready to play upon page load.

+## Revision History

+### Fancy Friday

+#### Fancy Friday v0.2

+Released November 2014

+* Wait for the `ready` message, specified in the Embedded Microgame API v2, rather than the microgame window's `load` event, to set the microgame state to `MICROGAME_READY`.

+* Introduce the `maxLoadTime` option to the `Microgame` constructor.

+#### Fancy Friday v0.1

+Released November 2013

+This is the first release of Fancy Friday.

+### Embedded Microgame API

+#### Embedded Microgame API v2

+Released November 2014

+* Introduce the mandatory `ready` message, which is required for microgames to indicate to their parent metagame that their assets are loaded and they are ready to play.

+#### Embedded Microgame API v1

+Released November 2013

+This is the first release of the Embedded Microgame API.

+### Tinygame

+#### Tinygame v0.2

+Released November 2014

+* Send the `ready` message, specified in the Embedded Microgame API v2, to the parent metagame on page load by default.

+* Introduce `Tinygame.loading()` to prevent the default behavior described above.

+* Introduce `Tinygame.loaded()` to manually send the `ready` message to the parent metagame.

+#### Tinygame v0.1

+Released November 2013

+This is the first release of Tinygame.

   [WarioWare]: http://en.wikipedia.org/wiki/Wario_%28franchise%29#WarioWare_series
   [sandbox]: http://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/